-Aim: that every school has redeveloped their curriculum to reflect the lives, culture, and history of the diverse communities in Ealing
+Aim: that every school has redeveloped their curriculum to reflect the lives, culture and history of the diverse communities in Ealing, with a particular focus on an aspirational representation of Black history and Black contributions in all subject areas

-The aim is that every school has redeveloped their curriculum to reflect the lives, culture, and history of the diverse communities in Ealing, with a particular focus on the history and contributions of Black Caribbean and Black African communities.
-A key message from parents' groups who participated in the Ealing Race Equality Commission was the need for a curriculum that "enhances self-esteem rather than causes harm" for pupils' of Black heritage.
+A key message from parents' groups who participated in the Ealing Race Equality Commission was the need for a curriculum that "enhances selfesteem rather than causes harm" for pupils' of Black heritage.

 It can be a challenge for school leaders to know where to start when thinking about how to adapt their school curriculum.
-We strongly recommend that all staff participate in training regarding diversifying the curriculum so that there is an understanding of both the intention of the changes and the knowledge of what to include - see ELP Support section for details of training on offer.
+We strongly recommend that all staff participate in centrally commissioned training that provides staff with the knowledge and skills to review their curriculum and incorporate an aspirational approach to the representation of Black history and Black contributions in all subject areas - see ELP Support section for details of training on offer.

-There are some key principles that need to be understood regarding adapting the curriculum:
+There are some key principles that need to be understood in regard to adapting the curriculum:

-- The teaching of Black history is significant for children of all ethnicities growing up and living in a multi-ethnic society - including for mono-cultural schools and settings - as it can help to challenge the often-negative perception of the Black community, which can contribute to conscious and unconscious bias.

-- The teaching of Black history and the contributions Black people have made to our society is often presented from a deficit perspective, with a focus on oppression and inferiority, and with few positive references.

-- It is therefore essential than any changes to the curriculum are approached from an aspirational perspective.
-For example, the teaching of African civilisations to illustrate the complexities and sophistication of African societies, including their various disciplines:
+- The teaching of Black history is of significant importance for children of all ethnicities growing up and living in a multi-ethnic society - including for mono-cultural schools and settings - as it can help to challenge the often-negative perception of the Black community, that can contribute to conscious and unconscious bias. - The teaching of Black history and the contributions Black people have made to our society is often presented from a deficit perspective, with a focus on oppression and inferiority, and with few positive references. - It is therefore essential than any changes to the curriculum are approached from an aspirational perspective.
+For example, in history, the teaching of the Nok culture; in science the Empire of Mali's pioneering discoveries of the solar system etc.

-- Architecture

-- Art

-- Astronomy

-- Economics

-- Education

-- Intellectual achievements

-- Judiciary systems

-- Literature

-- Mathematics

-- Medicine

-- Science

-- Written scripts etc.

-To progress with adapting the curriculum, school leaders should:
+In order to progress with adapting the curriculum, school leaders should: